cloudfour/tpp-research-monorepo/README.md

 1. Building the output of our `stencil-components` directory which adds files to our `angular-components` directory
 2. Building the output of our `angular-components` directory with the new files from `stencil-components`

-### Copying Files For Our Express App

-We copy our stencil components into our Express app's `public` directory so we can access them from our app.

 ### Building All Components

 From the project root you can build Stencil components, convert them to React components, and populate our Express app in a single command: `npm run build`.